walterdejong/pmusic/README.md

 pMusic
 ======

-pMusic is a tiny minimalistic music player.
+pMusic is a tiny minimalistic music player for the Linux desktop (although it might work on other platforms, too).
 ASCII art impression of what it looks like:

         +----------+